Mystery is real and powerful.

 Take for example the most mysterious book so far known, a book older than the Gutenberg Bible, a book not yet translated, the book with an unknown name, but now called The Voynich Manuscript:

 The Voynich manuscript is a handwritten book thought to have been written in the early 15th century [circa 1404] and comprising about 240 vellum pages, most with illustrations.
-The author, script, and language remain unknown: for these reasons it has been described as "the world's most mysterious manuscript".(Wikipedia).
+The author, script, and language remain unknown: for these reasons it has been described as "the world's most mysterious manuscript".(Wikipedia, cf. The Voynich Manuscript website).
 Tenet Four advances a theory that within the ecosystem are answers to questions we need to have as a civilization.

 Some of the most profound mysteries of science and power are very, very old, as we pointed out in an earlier Ecocosmology post: